DCPCR’s early warning system helps students resume formal education | Education

 - India

-The DCPCR's early warning system has supported over 33,000 students chronically absent from schools to resume their formal education, a statement said.
+The DCPCR's early warning system has supported more than 33,000 students chronically absent from schools to resume their formal education, a statement said.

 It fundamentally operates on the idea that a substantially low school attendance of a student is the ramification of a circumstantial vulnerability threatening the child’s education and well-being, it said.